 - A whole note (semibreve) lasts 4 beats, or a whole measure of 4/4 time (the most commonly used time signature).

-- Half notes (minims) are 2 beats or half a measure.
+- A half note (minim) is 2 beats or half of a measure.

 Bonus: Music Terms Around the World

-- British note names are mainly used by countries associated with the United Kingdom, like England, Wales, Scotland, Canada, and Australia.
+- British music note names are mainly used by countries associated with the British Crown, like the United Kingdom, Ireland, Canada, and Australia.
 It’s also used by the Associated Board of the Royal Music Schools (ABRSM), an organization that conducts musical examinations and assessments all over the world.

-- Other languages, of course, have their own note names; many Romantic Languages (ie Spanish, French, and Italian) call quarter notes “black notes,” for example!
+- Other languages, of course, have their own music note names; many Romantic Languages (ie: Spanish, French, and Italian) call whole notes “round notes”, quarter notes “black notes”, and half notes “white notes”, for example!

 - Any knitting/crocheting fans out there?
 You might recognize the British term for a quarter note, “crotchet!”
 It’s from a French word crochet meaning “little hook,” inspired by its shape.

-Want to learn more about how musical notation came to be?
+Did you find this article on the quaver note helpful?
+Want to go beyond the quaver and learn more about how musical notation came to be?
 Check out this excellent article from Classic FM: How Did Music Notation Actually Begin?